-This article is a little dated, I suggest you read my more recent posts in the SEO archive of my blog.
+This article was a little dated but still attracted spammers so I've updated it, I suggest you read my more recent posts in my blog's SEO archive, or just subscribe to my blog or some other blog that focusess exclusively on search engine optimization such as Yoast.
 A lot of what I said below is probably still true, but social media plays a larger part in search engine optimization than it did in 2005.
-I even wrote the proverbial Top 10 SEO Tips blog post.
+I eventually wrote the proverbial Top 10 SEO Tips blog post.
+But just what is the current state of search engine optimization in 2018, I assure you someone has already written that blog post, several someones...

-Although search engine optimization can definitely help your site rank higher in search engines, it is not a substitute for having a website which people are actually interested in reading/viewing.
+Although search engine optimization can definitely help your site rank higher in search engines, something I proved again while working for BOB, it is not a substitute for having a website which people are actually interested in viewing.
 Thus before I provide some simple advice on search engine optimization I should preach the party line, content is king.

 The one thing you have total control over is the text on your page.
 If you want to do well for a given keyword or phrase you should endeavour to have the keyword or phrase actually appear on your page.
 Some people take it too far, but if you are serious about search engine optimization you should have your keyword or phrase appear in the following five places:

-Although they were abused in the past I would also recommend putting your keyword or phrase in the description and possibly even the keywords meta tags.
-Just by changing the title tag of GVC's webpage I was able to improve its ranking for certain two keyword searches, this illustrates how important it is to choose an intelligent title for every html page.
-Heading tags have been in the HTML standard since version 1.0 but many so called web designers don't use them instead favouring pictures of words for their titles.
+Although they were abused in the past I would also recommend putting your keyword or phrase in the description and other structured metadata tags.
+Just by changing the title tag of GVC's webpage I was able to improve our rankings for certain two keyword searches, this illustrates how important it is to choose an intelligent title for every html page.
+Heading tags have been in the HTML standard since version 1.0 but many so called web designers didn't use them instead favouring pictures of words for their titles.
 Search engine spiders can not index pictures of words.
-The third key area to have your keyword or phrase appear is inside the body tag, by using the markup intelligently you will make your page both easier to read/scan and easier to index.
+Though Google and other search engines have gotten better at image search since I originally wrote this article.
+The third key area in which to have your keyword or phrase appear is inside the body tag, by using HTML markup intelligently you will make your page both easier to scan and easier to index.

-The first two I made a conscious effort to do well for and am currently (June 18th 2005) number one for both of those phrases.
-The next two I'm not number one for but I was on the first page for the results which is a big deal.
+The first two I made a conscious effort to do well for and was on June 18th 2005 number one for both of those phrases in Google.
+The next two I was not number one, but was on the first page.
+I tracked these keywords for a number of months which you can read about in subsequent articles, the last of which was written on October 23rd 2006.

 The average person does not use quotation marks when they search for stuff on the internet, nor do they use the other advanced features of Google available to them.
 If you use quotations you will get slightly different search results than if you do not.
-People are also unlikely to try multiple searches in multiple search engines, that is why it is so important to rank highly in Google in particular.
-When you look at your web logs you will sometimes be surprised just what terms people enter into a search engine and arrive at your website using...
-Although I currently don't receive visitors for the term big tits and am unlikely to start to receive any given how competitive that term is likely to be, I still get the occasional surprise as do others.
+People are also unlikely to try multiple searches in multiple search engines, that is why it is so important to rank highly in Google.
+I get over 60% of my website's traffic from Google, even over a decade after I first published this article.

 The rise of Google to prominence among search engines is largely due to the insight that each link to a web page is the equivalent to a vote for the content of that webpage.
 The other insight the founders or Google had was that not every vote was equal, some votes (links) counted for more as they were from respected websites.
 This system is known as PageRank.

-There is much speculation as to how Google and its two main rivals Yahoo Search and MSN Search actually work, Google was originally based on PageRank but now supposedly considers over 100 factors including the onpage ones mentioned above, none the less linking is still vital to the web and search engine rankings.
+There is much speculation as to how Google and its rivals work, Google was originally based on PageRank but now supposedly considers over 100 factors including the onpage ones mentioned above, none the less linking is still vital to the web and search engine rankings.
 Some SEO experts advocate no external outbound links, they see it as draining PageRank from your own site and giving it to another.
-Clearly I do not believe in that.
+Clearly I do not believe that.
 The web relies on linking.
 Some SEO experts advocate link exchanges or using other tricks to preserve PageRank.
+Google along with the major social networks have punished and outright banned bad operators for spammy behavior.
+The US government may be getting more involved after their election was hacked by Russians using Facebook and Twitter, so I have to recommend against any dodgy, spammy, link trading, link farming, follower building, automated cash for popularity schemes if you value your longterm reputation online.

-Most people are concerned with acquiring incoming links.
-Numerous schemes have been developed to work the PageRank system.
-I've never been about that.
-If you build a good site, people will link to it of their own accord.
+Many people are concerned with acquiring incoming links and increasing their website's popularity.
+Numerous schemes have been developed.
+Including sending out mass emails which prompted me to edit this post on February 17th 2018.
+I do not advocate spam.
+If you build a good site, people will link to it of their own accord or they will share it on social media.
 You do however have total control over how you link amongst the pages on your website.
-This aspect of search engine optimization is often overlooked.
-However for less competitive keywords and phrases it can be very effective.
+This aspect of search engine optimization is often overlooked, but optimizing taxonomy is a major focus of content management systems.
+For less competitive keywords and phrases it can be very effective.
 Once you get to the top of the Google rankings not only will your traffic increase but people looking to link to a site on a given topic may choose yours.

 Just by using internal links, with well chosen anchor text, as well as following the Rule of Five, I was able to rank number one in Google for many of the names of my classmates when I put up my MBA photo gallery.
-In June 2005 my most popular classmate at least in terms of Google seems to be Ines Biedermann.
-Nothing special was done, this is an example of the benefits of adding good original content to your site.
+In June 2005 my most popular classmate at least in terms of Google was Ines Biedermann.
+Nothing special was done, this is an example of the benefits of adding new original content to your site.
 However to improve my rankings for say the term Gary Lau, adding an internal link to a page about Gary Lau should help.
 On the page I linked to the word Lau does not appear in the human visible text.
 If I was seriously trying to rank highly for Gary Lau I would have made sure the words "Gary" and "Lau" were both indexable.
 This paragraph is also a good example of how to satisfy the Rule of Five and still have readable text.
-To reiterate in addition to the Rule of Five, the two key meta tags, having internal links with your chosen keyword or phrase pointing to your web page will improve your rankings.
+To reiterate in addition to the Rule of Five, using key meta tags, and intelligent internal links with your chosen keyword or phrase will improve your rankings.

 During the halcyon days of the 90s, people registared all sorts of domains, either to get rich through profiteering, or to stake out territory on the web.
 Search engine optimization was embroiled in all this and gave rise to a lot of domains being registered that went www.keyword1-keyword2-keyword3.com as they believed it was advantageous.
 One of the students in UVIC engineering had registered Beer.com and later sold it for a tidy sum, but Beer.com is currently not number one in Google for "beer".
 Think of the big successes on the internet and you'll find domain names like yahoo.com, google.com and amazon.com.
 This proves you can have a very successful site without having a keyword domain.